-The importance sampling that we have used in this section, the previous section, and in Chapter 5 enables off-policy learning, but at the cost of increasing the variance of the updates.
-The high variance forces us to use a small step-size parameter, resulting in slow learning.
-It is probably inevitable that off-policy training is slower than on-policy training-after all, the data is less relevant to what you are trying to learn.
-However, it is probably also true that the methods we have presented here can be improved on.
-One possibility is to rapidly adapt the step sizes to the observed variance, as in the Autostep method (Mahmood et al, 2012).
-Another promising approach is the invariant updates of Karampatziakis and Langford (2010) as extended to TD by Tian (in preparation).
-The usage technique of Mahmood (2017; Mahmood and Sutton, 2015) is probably also part of the solution.
+The importance sampling that we have used in this section, the previous section, and in Chapter 5, enables sound off-policy learning, but also results in high variance updates, forcing the use of a small step-size parameter and thereby causing learning to be slow.
+It is probably inevitable that off-policy training is slower than on-policy training-after all, the data is less relevant to what is being learned.
+However, it is probably also true that these methods can be improved on.
+The control variates are one way of reducing the variance.
+Another is to rapidly adapt the step sizes to the observed variance, as in the Autostep method (Mahmood, Sutton, Degis and Pilarski, 2012).
+Yet another promising approach is the invariant updates of Karampatziakis and Langford (2010) as extended to TD by Tian (in preparation).
+The usage technique of Mahmood (2017; Mahmood and Sutton, 2015) may also be part of the solution.
 In the next section we consider an off-policy learning method that does not use importance sampling.